 While there’s an initial cost to providing this training in person or via online learning, you’ll recoup that cost in the long run by keeping your staff fit and healthy.
 Not only that, but your staff will get to feel safer and valued by your organisation.
 Introducing regular training really is a win-win-win situation.

 Short Courses Online - The Cost-Effective Way To Learn

-The great news for any business owner wanting to provide first aid training to their employees is that at OCA, we offer affordable, CPD-accredited online learning that can be taken via smartphone or tablet at the learner’s convenience.
-Also providing an engaging and thought-provoking learning experience means that the knowledge provided will tend to stick rather than making their eyes glaze over due to boredom.
+The great news for any business owner wanting to provide first aid training to their employees is that at OCA, we offer affordable, CPD-Endorsed online learning that can be taken via smartphone or tablet at the learner’s convenience.
+Also, providing an engaging and thought-provoking learning experience means that the knowledge provided will tend to stick rather than make their eyes glaze over due to boredom.

 OCA students are very well looked after in terms of support, too, as every course comes with 1-to-1 mentoring and 24/7 tutorial assistance.
 We regularly get student feedback telling us that we supply the best online courses Australia has to offer, and it’s something we’ve worked hard to achieve.
 Every course is industry-led, meaning that you know every bit of information learnt is 100% relevant.

 If you’d like to get a better idea of what it’s like to study with us, watch our Student Study Demo that lays everything out clearly.
 Alternatively, to see our full course library (that covers over 20 industries), visit us today at www.onlinecoursesaustralia.edu.au.
 There you’ll also see our flexible payment options.

 However, if you need to speak to us before enrolling, we’re more than happy to answer any questions you might have.
 To get in touch with us, you can either call 1300 611 404 or drop us a line at [email protected], and we’ll do our utmost to help you in any way we can.